Key Takeaways

 "We're in the cloud" and "we're getting value from the cloud" are different statements.

 A lot of modernization programmes achieve the first and claim the second.
+What's the difference, and why does it matter for what you can build next?

 Moving an application to cloud infrastructure without changing it is fast and relatively cheap.
 This is the lift and shift approach.
 Infrastructure costs come down.
 Hardware maintenance disappears.
 You get the system off ageing on-premise kit.